 You’ve probably heard before now that adding a blog feature to your website is a wonderful way to increase your readership.
-But it is not enough to just post content, you need to have good internal structure for your blog.
+But it is not enough to just post content; you need to have a good internal structure for your blog.
 While that sounds complicated, there are a few simple tips to make your blog optimized for search engines.

 If done correctly, your legal blogs can increase your readership while improving your law firm’s Google ranking—and it also means less work for you.
 The best blogs are structured to use search engine algorithms to their advantage, attracting and funneling online traffic even faster than websites.